 Seats in the European Parliament: 6

-Currency: Eurozone member since 1 January 1999
+Currency: Member of the eurozone since 1 January 1999

 Schengen area member?
 Yes, Schengen Area member since 26 March 1995.